Review: Wrightwood 659 Exhibit Views Two Doomed Buildings by Sullivan and Wright in Romanticism to Ruin

 Louis Sullivan’s Idea is a visual collection of the architect’s philosophy and life, by Samuelson with Ware.

-Romanticism to Ruin: Two Lost Works of Sullivan and Wright continues at Wrightwood 659, located at 659 W. Wrightwood Ave., through November 27.
-Hours are 12 noon to 7 p.m. on Fridays and 10 a.m. to 5 p.m. on Saturdays.
+Romanticism to Ruin: Two Lost Works of Sullivan and Wright continues at Wrightwood 659, located at 659 W. Wrightwood Ave., and has been extended through February 26, 2022.
+Hours are 10am to 5pm on Saturdays only.
 Tickets are $15 and must be purchased in advance.
 The museum doesn’t admit walk-ins.

 All photos by Nancy S. Bishop.